1 Peter 1:13-16

 Therefore, prepare your minds for action, keep sober in spirit, fix your hope completely on the grace to be brought to you at the revelation of Jesus Christ.
 As obedient children, do not be conformed to the former lusts which were yours in your ignorance, but like the Holy One who called you, be holy yourselves also in all your behavior; because it is written, “You shall be holy, for I am holy.”

 We must have a sharp mind, sober spirit, and steady hope.
 When confronted with knowledge that hurts or frightens us we can't just turn away.
 We must listen, read, research, comprehend, sharpen our minds and know the truth.
-I like to have fun just like everyone else but the times we live in call for a seriousness of spirit.
+I like to have fun just like everyone else, but the times we live in call for a seriousness of spirit.
 We can't laugh it off or deal with it through sarcasm or jokes.
 Our times call for a sober spirit intent on righting the wrongs and seeing justice done.
-That fight to right the wrongs can leave you with your eyes rolled back and your tongue stuck out laying on the side of the road.
+That fight to right the wrongs can leave you with your eyes rolled back and your tongue stuck out, laying on the side of the road.
 It's a difficult battle so our hope must be steady or our hearts will surly fail.
-That hope must be steadily fixed on the fact that one day Jesus will bring to justice the unjust and right all wrongs.
+That steady hope must be fixed on the fact that one day Jesus will bring to justice the unjust and right all wrongs.
 And until that day we keep striving,